5 Dog Traits You Should Never Forget If You Live with A Dog

 Centuries upon centuries of domestication can do a lot to a species but is not enough to change its genetic structure.
 One thing taken away from dogs is their survival mode.

-It has been a while since they had to fight for their basic needs, such as food and shelter, and that is a good thing.
-However, the part of their brain that was dedicated to solving these daily issues is not dead.
+It has been a while since dogs as a species had to fight for their basic needs, such as food and shelter, and that is a good thing.
+However, the part of their brain that was dedicated to their day to day survival is not dead.
 It’s there and demands daily action.

 There are a few activities designed to sharpen their solving-problem skills.
-These include games that the satisfaction that dogs get from is rooted in their wild days, such as the war of tug, digging or puzzle feeders.
+These include games that satisfy a dog’s long forgotten but not gone inner drives, such as the war of tug, digging or puzzle feeders.

 While these are all great activities that most dogs enjoy, they don’t compare to a visit to the great outdoors, where your dog is allowed to sharpen his/her senses under the sounds and smells of Nature.
-There, they don’t have to keep pace with us, and they are allowed to be fully themselves; more of independent animals in a natural setting than our pets.
+There, they can unearth a root, chase birds (my dog has zero chances but she always gets triggered by the sight of a bird), discover new intriguing scents, while for once they don’t have to keep pace with us.
+More like independent animals in a natural setting and less like our pets.

-That’s it for today.
-I hope this post helped you gain some insights on how to raise happier dogs.
-Sometimes, getting back to the basics is enough to deepen our relationship with our dogs.
-Now, take your dog for a quick trip to your nearest forest park.
+I hope this back-to-basics dog science helped you gain some insights on how to raise happier dogs.
+Sometimes, getting back to the basics is what we need to deepen our understanding of what a dog is and thus strengthen our relationships with them.
+Now, take your dog for a good walk to the nearest forest park and allow their dogness full play.